corda/corda/docs/source/writing-cordapps.rst

 ``net.corda.core.node.CordaPluginRegistry`` file in the CorDapp's ``resources/META-INF/services`` folder.
 A CorDapp can register multiple plugins in a single ``net.corda.core.node.CordaPluginRegistry`` file.

-You can specify the web APIs and static web content for your CorDapp by subclassing ``net.corda.webserver.services.WebServerPluginRegistry``:
+You can specify the web APIs and static web content for your CorDapp by implementing ``net.corda.webserver.services.WebServerPluginRegistry`` interface:

 * The ``webApis`` property is a list of JAX-RS annotated REST access classes.
 These classes will be constructed by the bundled web server and must have a single argument constructor taking a ``CordaRPCOps`` object.
 This will